ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-ie.md

 ## Objective

-To protect its global infrastructure and its customers’ servers, OVHcloud offers a firewall that can be configured and integrated into the **Anti-DDoS** (VAC) solution: the Firewall Network.
+To protect its global infrastructure and its customers’ servers, OVHcloud offers a firewall that can be configured and integrated into the **Anti-DDoS** (VAC) solution: the Network Firewall.
 This is an option that will enable you to limit how much your service is exposed to attacks from the public network.

 **This guide will show you how to configure your Network Firewall.**